Every business fantasizes about acquiring more customers every day and keeping them around for as long as possible.

-You delivered your value and the relationship with your leads started well.
+You delivered your value, and the relationship with your leads started well.

-At your second email, you need to position yourself as a thought leader.
+In your second email, you need to position yourself as a thought leader.

-You delivered your value and the relationship with your leads started well.
+You delivered your value, and the relationship with your leads started well.

-At your second email, you need to position yourself as a thought leader.
+In your second email, you need to position yourself as a thought leader.

-You may want to nurture further your leads with more articles, case studies, whitepapers, etc.
+You may want to nurture your leads further with more articles, case studies, whitepapers, etc.

 Here is an example of a case study email used at the authorization stage of an email sales funnel.